FeckNeck/mhgu-weapon-transmog-tool/README.md

 ## Installation
 + Download and install the latest release
 + Download the weapon-transmog-tool.zip file and place the unzipped folder at the root of the game's mod directory.
++ Enable the weapon-transmog-tool mod in the emulator.
 + Open the Weapon Transmog tool, *enjoy* !

 ## About